 CHAdeMO is a DCFC standard developed by a number of Japanese companies.
-It offers charging speed of up to 62.5kW, but as with L2 charing, the actual charing rate will vary by location.
+It offers charging speed of up to 62.5kW, but as with L2 charging, the actual charging rate will vary by location.
 The standard uses a connector that looks something like this:

 So, obviously, this does not fit into your charging port.
-To use a CHAdeMO charger, you need an adaptor from Tesla:
+To use a CHAdeMO charger, you need an adapter from Tesla:

 Using a CHAdeMo chargers will really make you appreciate the effort Tesla engineers put into the design of the Tesla charger.
-The CHAdeMO charger handle is bulky as is and the Tesla adaptor only makes it worse–the process is far from elegant.
-I find its better to connect the CHAdeMo plug to the adaptor then plug the adaptor into the car–this prevents the adaptor from hitting the rear quarter panel.
+The CHAdeMO charger handle is bulky as is and the Tesla adapter only makes it worse–the process is far from elegant.
+I find it’s better to connect the CHAdeMo plug to the adapter then plug the adapter into the car–this prevents the adapter from hitting the rear quarter panel.

 Combined Charging System (CCS)